Vivekanand-R/AI-Product-Framework/README.md

 Example: Around 2005–2007, One of the largest mobile phone makers held over a 40% global market share in mobile phones.
 The iPhone launched in 2007.
 Maker Market Research Before iPhone: Maker relied on internal market data showing dominant handset sales and assumed no imminent disruption.
 Focus: The data reflected the past, not emerging Common consumer Interests for smartphones with apps and touchscreens.
 Maker missed to see the shift, clinging to misleading comfort in market share metrics while Apple reshaped the landscape.

 4. Distracted by new trends.
 Filter noise from real opportunities, guiding back to strategic focus without dropping enthusiasm.
+To stay on the trends and focus on the vision.

 Example: Meta’s Pivot to the Metaverse: While immersive environments are intriguing, Meta's heavy investment in VR/AR metaverse spaces diverted focus from core product improvements.
 Adoption lagged, early hardware reviews underwhelmed, and real user traction is still elusive.
 Meanwhile, competitors captured attention elsewhere.

 5. Product-Market Fit is a Moving Target - Continuously validate fit, not assuming it's locked in.
+Good for the products.

 6. Roadmaps: Influenced by internal power dynamics, revenue pressures, and external optics.
 Craft roadmaps that manage expectations while protecting the product vision.